sthalles/sthalles.github.io/_posts/2020-02-23-simple-self-supervised-learning.markdown

 The $sim(.)$ function is a similarity (distance) metric.
 It is responsible for minimizing the difference between the positives while maximizing the difference between positive and negatives.
 Often, $sim(.)$ is defined in terms of dot products or cosine similarities.

 Lastly, $g(.)$ is a convolution neural network encoder.
-Specifically, recent contrastive learning architectures use siamise networks to learn embeddings for positive and negative examples.
-These embeddigs are then passed as input to the contrastive loss.
+Specifically, recent contrastive learning architectures use siamese networks to learn embeddings for positive and negative examples.
+These embeddings are then passed as input to the contrastive loss.

 In simple terms, we can think of the contrastive task as trying to identify the positive example among a bunch of negatives.